richardcavell/6809-strlen/Readme.txt

 A 6809 assembly language routine to find the length of a C-style string.

+The 6809 is an 8-bit CPU originally manufactured by Motorola.
 This project is intended only for serious students of computer programming.

 $FFFF means hexadecimal FFFF.